Bodybuilding Without Protein Shakes

 Step 5

 Take branched-amino acid supplements to enhance muscle recovery without having to drink protein shakes.
 Amino acids make up the building blocks of proteins; and the branched-chain variety offer more muscle building benefits than any other amino acids, according to Brainum.
-In fact, bodybuilders do not technically need protein, but rather amino acids.
+In fact, bodybuilders do not technically need protein in it's intact form, but rather the amino acids that comprise the protein.
 You can take 5 g of branched-chain amino acids before, during and after workouts, as well as between or with your daily meals.

 Step 6